Best Gravity Water Filter USA 2026: Alexapure Pro, ProOne, and Berkey Alternatives

 Cheap plastic gravity filters from unknown brands.
 Structural integrity matters for a device holding several gallons of water on a kitchen counter, and lid and spigot quality on budget plastic units is often poor enough that they leak or fail within a year.
 Stainless steel options cost more upfront but outlast them by years.

 Filters without accessible replacement elements.
 Before you buy any gravity filter, search for replacement elements on Amazon and the manufacturer's website.
 If you get confusing results or no stock: walk away.
-This is the primary lesson from the Berkey situation.
-A filter whose elements you cannot source is a $150 ornament.
+This is the primary lesson from the Berkey situation, and now from Alexapure too.
+A filter whose elements you cannot source is an expensive ornament.

 The Brita pitcher as a substitute.
 A Brita uses activated carbon that improves taste and reduces some chlorine.
 It does not remove bacteria, cysts, or a significant range of contaminants.
 For everyday taste improvement, fine.
 For water safety in an emergency or from a compromised supply, not adequate.
 These are different products for different purposes.